matloff/des/README.md

 A major **DES** structure is the *event set*, a matrix that contains all pending events, say three breakdowns and one repair.
-It is initialized by **newsim** as a component of the sim list.
+It is initialized by **newsim** as a component of the sim list named **evnts**.
 User-supplied code adds events to the event set by calling the package function **schedevnt**.

 There will be one row in the event set for each pending event.
 The row will contain the simulated time at which the event is to occur, and the event type (in the machine-repair example, breakdown or repair completion).
-The row will also contain optional application-specific information, which in our call to **newsim** we have specified as the start of queueing time of the machine and the time at which the current up time for the machine began.
+The row will also contain optional application-specific information, which in our call to **newsim** we have specified as the start of the current queueing time of the machine, if any, and the time at which the current up time for the machine began, if any.
 The argument **appcols** in **newsim** gives the names of these quantities (the names of their columns in the event set matrix), and the **appdata** argument in **schedevnt** gives the particular values of this data at the time of the call.

 Our user-supplied code, **mrp** here, must "get the ball rolling" by creating the initial events.
 Since our simulation will assume that all